Matchings in Matroids over Abelian Groups, III: Main Results

 However, it is clear that $|H_1 \cap H_2| \geq n-1$, since $b_i \in H_1 \cap H_2$ for all $i \in [n-1]$.
 This contradiction proves that $\mathcal{P}$ is indeed a basis. \end{proof}

 Finally, observe that the basis $\mathcal{M}$ is matched to the basis $\mathcal{P}$.
 Hence $M$ is matched to itself, completing the proof.

 \end{proof} \begin{remark} In the proof of Theorem~\ref{paving sym}, if $M$ is a free matroid, then it has a unique basis, namely $E(M)$.
 Since $0 \notin E(M)$, Theorem~\ref{symmetric matching} guarantees that $E(M)$ is matched to itself in the group sense.
 Consequently, the basis $E(M)$ is also matched to itself in the matroid sense.
-Hence $M$ is matched to itself. \end{remark}
+Hence $M$ is matched to itself. \end{remark} \begin{remark} The significance of Theorem \ref{paving sym} is that it shows the classical self-matching criterion from abelian groups (Theorem \ref{symmetric matching}) is not confined to sets or to uniform matroids.
+Even in a paving matroid, where substantial dependence may occur, the only obstruction to symmetric self-matchability remains the trivial additive obstruction \(0 \in E(M)\).
+Thus, the theorem identifies the paving condition as a structural setting in which matroidal dependence does not create new symmetric matching obstructions.
+In particular, it shows that the source of self-matchability lies not merely in near-uniformity, but in the hyperplane geometry of paving matroids. \end{remark}

 \begin{example} We construct a paving matroid over $\mathbb{Z}$ whose ground set does not contain $0$, and then show that it is matched to itself in view of Theorem~\ref{paving sym}.
 To illustrate a case not covered by Theorem~\ref{sparse sym main}, we define a paving matroid that is not sparse paving.